The Queensland Reconstruction Authority (QRA) is the lead agency responsible for disaster recovery and resilience policy in Queensland.

 What we do

 QRA is charged with managing and coordinating the Queensland Government’s program of infrastructure renewal and recovery within disaster‐affected communities, with a focus on working with our state and local government partners to deliver best practice administration of public reconstruction and resilience funds.

 QRA is the state’s lead agency responsible for disaster recovery, resilience and mitigation policy.
 In this role, QRA works collaboratively with other agencies and key stakeholders to reduce risk and bolster disaster preparedness.
-QRA leads initiatives that help deliver on our strategic objective of making Queensland the most disaster resilient state in Australia.
-These activities assist government, businesses and the wider community mitigate risks and prepare for disasters.
+QRA leads initiatives and activities to assist government, businesses and the wider community mitigate risks and prepare for disasters.